kenatiod/MUT/Understanding Machine Understanding.md

 22. "The Cambridge Handbook of Situated Cognition" edited by Philip Robbins and Murat Aydede (2009)
     This comprehensive handbook explores the situated nature of cognition, emphasizing the role of environmental, social, and cultural factors in shaping thought and understanding.
 The book provides valuable interdisciplinary perspectives on the challenges of designing AI systems that can operate effectively in real-world contexts.
 23. "Situated Cognition: On Human Knowledge and Computer Representations" by William J. Clancey (1997)
     Cognitive scientist William Clancey presents a situated perspective on knowledge and representation, arguing that cognition is fundamentally a process of dynamic interaction between agents and their environments.
-Clancey's insights into the situated nature of understanding provide important theoretical foundations for the MUT's approach to AI evaluation.
+Clancey's insights into the situated nature of understanding provide important theoretical foundations for the MUTT's approach to AI evaluation.
 24. "The Bounds of Cognition" by Frederick Adams and Kenneth Aizawa (2008)
     Philosophers Frederick Adams and Kenneth Aizawa present a critical analysis of the extended mind hypothesis, arguing for a more conservative view of cognition as bounded by the biological brain.
 While challenging some of the more radical claims of embodied and situated cognition, their book offers valuable conceptual clarity on the nature and limits of cognitive processes.
 25. "Supersizing the Mind: Embodiment, Action, and Cognitive Extension" by Andy Clark (2008)